Optimal frame designs for multitasking devices with weight restrictions: Introduction

-\pausa The main problem that we study in this paper is the construction of $(\alpha\coma d)$-designs that are optimal in $\cD(\alpha\coma d)$ with respect to every joint convex potential.
-The kernel of this problem is the computation of optimal weight partitions, in the following sense: Consider the set of $(\alpha\coma m)$-weight partitions given by
+\pausa Then, we construct $(\alpha\coma \dd)$-designs $\Phi^{\rm op}$ that are optimal in $\cD(\alpha\coma \dd)$; in this setting, optimality is measured in terms of joint convex potentials, as discussed above.
+The kernel of this problem is the computation of the optimal spectral structure among sequences in $\cD(\alpha\coma \dd)$.